edstevo/nestjs-notifications/README.md

 ### Example Notification

-You can specify as many channels as you want to in the `broadcastOn` function.
+You can specify as many channels as you want to in the `broadcastOn()` function.

+When constructing payloads, you can specify functions to create customised payloads for each channel, or fallback to the default `toPayload()` method.

-You can also pass any data you need into the constructor of the notification.
+You can also pass any data you need into the constructor of the notification to pass to the payload constructors.

 ```
 import { Type } from '@nestjs/common';